-Sendit enables users to share question boxes with their followers, asking questions and receiving anonymous answers.
+Sendit encourages users to share question boxes with their followers, asking questions and receiving anonymous answers.
 This feature, which is highly popular among Snapchat and Instagram users, does create a few issues, to say the least.
 To say that not everybody uses it with good intentions would be a huge understatement.
-Experience shows that people tend to get crueler, even nasty when they send something anonymously.
+Experience shows that people tend to get crueler, even nasty when they send anonymous feedback.
 Unfortunately, some people may feel free to insult and abuse others this way, provided there wouldn’t be any consequences for them.
 And that is precisely what Sendit allows them to do.

 Potential Threats on Sendit

 Some of the most common dangers on Sendit include: